 Starting by asking “Why” is jumping to conclusions.
 And this can lead the investigator to find causes that they have jumped to because they didn’t first seek to understand.

 How SnapCharT®s Help

 “What?” you might say … “I’ve always been taught to ASK questions as an interviewer.”
-What about the “open ended and close ended questions” routine that is commonly taught in some root cause training?
+What about the “open-ended and close-ended questions” routine that is commonly taught in root cause training?
 And what about asking “Why?” five times?
 I thought I had to ask questions during an interview?

 I won’t review all the problems with the 5-Why technique.
 I’ll just mention the one that most applies to interviewing.
 Consider this … what happens when you ask somebody a question like: